lucidarch/docs/content/getting-started/micro.md

 ```

-Generate `LinkController` to manage our links using `lucid` to have it ready for serving features.
+Generate `LinkController` to manage our links using `lucid` and have it ready for serving features.

 ```bash
 lucid make:controller Link